yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 .. [#clebsch_gordan_coefficient_zero_total_angular_momentum] An explicit evaluation of :math:`C^{AA}(0, 0;a, -a)`, with the only non-vanishing combination of spin :math:`z`-components, can be found in [Wei15]_ page 124 -- 125.

 .. [#volume_element_inversion_sign_cancels_for_cpt_symmetry] Comparing with eq.
 (5.8.9) in [Wei95]_ page 246, we get probably the most important result right, even though we've insisted in reversing the sign of the volume elements such as :math:`d^3 p` and :math:`d^3 x`, when :math:`p` and :math:`x` are reversed, respectively.

+.. [#connected_s_matrix_by_feynman_diagrams] It's stated in [Wei95]_ page 271 and afterwards that it's the full S-matrices that are calculated.
+However, it seems that only the connected part of the S-matrices are calculated.